awsdocs/aws-sdk-for-javascript-v3/doc_source/iam-examples-server-certificates.md

 ## The scenario<a name="iam-examples-server-certificates-scenario"></a>

 To enable HTTPS connections to your website or application on AWS, you need an SSL/TLS *server certificate*\.
-To use a certificate that you obtained from an external provider with your website or application onAWS , you must upload the certificate to IAM or import it into AWS Certificate Manager\.
+To use a certificate that you obtained from an external provider with your website or application onAWS, you must upload the certificate to IAM or import it into AWS Certificate Manager\.

 In this example, a series of Node\.js modules are used to handle server certificates in IAM\.
 The Node\.js modules use the SDK for JavaScript to manage server certificates using these methods of the `IAM` client class:
 + [https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-iam/classes/listservercertificatescommand.html](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-iam/classes/listservercertificatescommand.html)